acurwen/BASH-Calculator/README.md

 ![image](https://github.com/user-attachments/assets/fe299d1b-8caa-45f5-924d-018a33d801a0)

+## Testing if user inputs are integers or not
 As I'm testing, I realize I also need an error message if the user types in non-integers for int1 and int2 (the two integers input by the user to use the calculator).
 For int1 and int2, I typed in 't' and 'g' and got the below error.

 ![image](https://github.com/user-attachments/assets/990d6ffd-6374-4d82-ab3a-989c8581ebfe)